michaelmaxi/Snowflake-Starter/README.md

 Stored Procedure - Using Java to package SQL query's for multiple tasks or jobs and EXECUTE AS OWNER

-Sequence - Create incremental numbering system
+Sequence - Create a unique incremental numbering system